 North Park University offers a variety short-term study abroad programs led by NPU faculty.
 Some course are part of a quad or semester course, while others are offered as stand-alone courses during a break.
 Current short-term study programs include:

-- Biology: the Biology department offers various travel courses for majors and minors throughout the year.
+- Biology: The Biology department offers travel courses to The Bahamas, Taiwan, Costa Rica, and more.
+Students from any major may take the courses for either upper-level biology or Keystone credit.
 Visit the website or talk to your advisor to find out about current offerings.

 - Personal Health: complete your GE requirement in the Upper Peninsula of Michigan for a cross-country ski trip that provides an opportunity to learn about exercise, ecology, and health in a natural environment.
 Contact Alyssa Anderson for more information.